Simone Schwarz-Bart: Life

 Simone Brumant was born in 1938 at Saintes in the Charente-Maritime department of France.
 Her place of birth is not clear, however, as she has also stated that she was born in Pointe-à-Pitre, Guadeloupe.

 Her parents were originally from Guadeloupe.
 Her father was a soldier while her mother was a teacher.
 When the Second World War broke out, her father stayed in France to fight, while she and her mother returned to Guadeloupe.

 She lived in a rather dilapidated school group with her mother.

 She studied at Pointe-à-Pitre, followed by Paris and Dakar.

 At the age of 18, while studying in Paris, she met her future husband, André Schwarz-Bart, who encouraged her to take up writing as a career.
 They married in 1960, and lived at various times in Senegal, Switzerland, Paris, and Guadeloupe.

 Schwarz-Bart at one time ran a Creole furniture business as well as a restaurant.

 Her husband died in 2006.
 They have two sons, Jacques Schwarz-Bart, a noted jazz saxophonist, and Bernard Schwarz-Bart.

-She currently lives in Goyave, a small village in Guadeloupe.
+She currently lives in Goyave, a small town in Guadeloupe.